 And, by the way, sangria can last in the refrigerator for several days.
 Add a half-liter of soda water just before serving over ice.

 “Sangria” is Spanish for “blood,” referring to the drink’s traditional base of red wine.
 If you’re going classic, look for a Spanish red wine like Rioja or other Tempranillo-based wine.
+A bold and fruit-forward Spanish Garnacha can also work well.
 Here are some of our favorite red wines for sangria.

 Sangria with white wines such as Sauvignon Blanc or Pinot Grigio pair well with cucumber, lemon, and Sprite.
 Rosé sangria is great with peaches, melon, and citrus.
 Pick inexpensive (but still tasty) rosés like Liquid Geography Rosado from Bierzo, Spain; Bodegas Muga Rosado from Rioja; or Blanc Pescador Rosé for fresh red-fruit flavors with citrusy tang.